Fever (app): History

 Fever was founded in 2012 in New York.
 The company has offices and headquarters in Madrid, London, and New York.
 Its parent company, Kzemos Technologies, was incorporated in Barcelona in 2011 by Fever's co-founder, Pep Gómez.

-In 2014, Fever launched its product and was co-led by Ignacio Bachiller, Francisco Hein, and Alexandre Pérez.
+In 2014, Fever launched its product, and was co-led by Ignacio Bachiller, Francisco Hein, and Alexandre Pérez.
 As of 2015, Fever had expanded across major European cities, including London, Madrid, Barcelona, and Valencia.
-In 2016, it closed €11 million funding round led by Accel Partners.
+In 2015, it closed €11 million funding round led by Accel Partners.

-In July 2018, Fever raised $20 million in a funding round led by Atremedia to expand its event discovery platform.
+In July 2018, Fever raised $20 million in a funding round led by Atresmedia to expand its event discovery platform.
 In August 2019, Fever raised $35 million in a funding round led by Rakuten Capital and Atresmedia to expand its entertainment discovery platform.

 In January 2022, Fever raised $227 million in a funding round led by Goldman Sachs, reaching a valuation of $1 billion.

 In January 2023, Fever raised $110 million in a funding round led by Goldman Sachs Asset Management, bringing its valuation to $1.8 billion.